DiadNetworks/Script-Package/README.md

 ### Install-RequiredModules

 Installs required modules for the script package to work.
-Install-Module -Name Microsoft.Graph -Force -AllowClobber
+`Install-Module -Name Microsoft.Graph -Force -AllowClobber`
-Install-Module -Name ExchangeOnlineManagement -Force -AllowClobber
+`Install-Module -Name ExchangeOnlineManagement -Force -AllowClobber`

 ### New-ADAccounts

 *Requires run on server with Active Directory.*
 Add Active Directory accounts in bulk.
-The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed manually.
+The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed if necessary.

 ### New-ADAndEmailAccounts

 *Requires sign in.
 Requires run on server with Active Directory.*
-The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed manually.
+The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed if necessary.
 The email domain to use for the new email accounts must be entered or the email accounts won't be created.
 Choose a license for the new email account from the list and make sure to purchase enough licenses before running the script or none will be assigned.